safe-global/safe-docs/pages/sdk-protocol-kit.md

 ### Initialize the Protocol Kit

-Goerli is a supported network so you don't need to specify the contract addresses, however, to see how to create a safe on a local or unsupported network, see [Instantiate an EthAdapter](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).
+Sepolia is a supported network so you don't need to specify the contract addresses, however, to see how to create a safe on a local or unsupported network, see [Instantiate an EthAdapter](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).

 Safe Factory is used to create Safes.
 While Safe class represents an instance of a specific Safe account.